UPPMAX/UPPMAX-documentation/docs/software/wrf.md

 ./configure
 ```

-- Choose intel and dmpar (15) or other, depending on WRF version and parallelization.
+- Choose intel and dmpar (15) or other, depending on WRF version and parallelisation.
 - When finished it may complain about not finding netcdf.inc file.
 This is solved below as you have to modify the configure.wrf file.

 - Intelmpi settings (for dmpar)